 The I/O drivers contain front-end storage and network drivers, and low-level management interfaces.
 These drivers replace the emulated devices and provide high-speed transport between VMs and Citrix Hypervisor product family software.

 The Management Agent, also known as the guest agent, is responsible for high-level virtual machine management features.
 It provides full functionality to XenCenter (for Windows VMs).

-- Citrix VM Tools must be installed on each Windows VM for the VM to have a fully supported configuration.
-A VM functions without the Citrix VM Tools, but performance will be significantly hampered when the I/O drivers (PV drivers) are not installed.
+Citrix VM Tools for Windows must be installed on each Windows VM for the VM to have a fully supported configuration.
+A VM functions without the Citrix VM Tools for Windows, but performance will be significantly hampered when the I/O drivers (PV drivers) are not installed.

 For more information, see Citrix VM Tools.

 Citrix Hypervisor allows you to manage multiple servers and their connected shared storage as a single entity by using resource pools.
 Resource pools enable you to move and run virtual machines on different Citrix Hypervisor hosts.
 They also allow all servers to share a common framework for network and storage.
 A pool can contain up to 64 servers running the same version of Citrix Hypervisor software, at the same patch level, and with broadly compatible hardware.
 For more information, see Hosts and resource pools.